ghassen1997/Standalone-4-Port-Ethernet-Board/README.md

 # 1.Project Descreption :

 * **Function:** The Device is a networking device used to connect multiple devices on a local area network (LAN).
 It operates at speeds of 10/100 Mbps, allowing for efficient data transfer between connected devices.
-This module was developed as part of a freelance project For over 40 hours.
 * **Development:** This module was developed as part of a freelance project over a 40 hours using Altium Designer.
 The project followed an agile approach, involving close collaboration with clients at each step to ensure verification and validation against the requirements.

 * **Design Process:**